rohitchourey0809/UniveristyAssign/README.md

 University assign

+Go for a backend folder
 for backend node index.js to run

+Go for a frontend folder
 for frontend npm run start to run take on different port (3001)